 3 rows in set

-In addition, you can combine an external table with a regular table for query operations.
-Assume that a regular table named info exists in the current database, and the table contains the following data:
+In addition, you can perform combined queries between an external table and a regular table.
+Suppose there is a regular table named info in the current database, with the following data:

 +------+--------+------+